 Notwithstanding the other provisions of this Act, where any decision, ruling, order, award, judgment, settlement, or agreement was given, made, or registered before 18 May 1978, on the basis that compensation payable for an injury under the table set out in Schedule 2 was in accordance with the amount indicated in column 2 of that table in respect of that injury at the date of the accident whereby that injury was caused to the worker, that decision, ruling, order, award, judgment, settlement, or agreement shall not be rescinded, altered, or amended, and the worker shall not be entitled to any further payment under the provisions of that table in respect of that injury, by reason that it was given, made, or registered on that basis.

-[Section 27 amended by No. 48 of 1993 s.
+[Section 27 amended: No. 48 of 1993 s.
 28(1); No. 34 of 1999 s.
 9; No. 47 of 2011 s.
 27.]

 28. Limit on compensation for worker electing under s.
 24B